diegosanteri/orion-dependency-injection/README.md

 path: Path is the relative path for your dependency file, notice: don't use .js, it will be automatically added;

-dependencies: It's an array of string, here you will write the dependency's names; it means the dependencies of the dependency being defined at the moment.
-For example, otherService depends on userModel to be instantiated.
+dependencies: this param is an array of string, where we will establish the names of the dependencies required by the first dependency being defined.
+For example: otherService depends on userModel to be instantiated.

 isModule: It's an optional parameters false by default.
 You must use this parameter when you want to instantiate for example the fs module from nodejs or mongoose models.